Postcode area: NR13.

 Community Activities and Recreation

 Acle offers diverse recreational opportunities combining water-based activities through its Broads connection with traditional village recreational facilities and events.
-The community is vibrant and active, with regular events and activities that bring residents together throughout the year.
+The community is lively and active, with regular events and activities that bring residents together throughout the year.

 As the gateway to the Broads, Acle provides exceptional access to water-based recreation.
 Boating, sailing, kayaking, and fishing are all readily available through local water sports providers, boat hire facilities, and fishing communities.
 The River Bure provides immediate water access for those with their own boats or those hiring craft for specific outings.